-EFH for bottomfish and seamount groundfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, 19 April 1999) using the level of data found in Table 13.
+EFH for bottomfish and seamount groundfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, 19 April 1999) using the level of data found in Table 8.
+To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
+The levels of information available for PRIA bottomfish did not change in 2021.

-Table 13.
+Table 8.
 Level of EFH information available for the Western Pacific BMUS and seamount groundfish MUS complex